 GAUSS Prize to Bladt & Steffensen for outstanding work

 The main prize is awarded for the best publication in the internationally renowned science magazine “Europea Actuarial Journal”.
-This year's main prize (endowed with 3,000 euros) was awarded to Mogens Bladt and Mogens Steffensen from the Universities of Copenhagen, and Søren Asmussen from the University of Aarhus, for their submission “Matrix representations of life insurance payments”.
+This year's main prize (endowed with 3,000 euros) was awarded to Mogens Bladt and Mogens Steffensen from the University of Copenhagen, and Søren Asmussen from the University of Aarhus, for their submission “Matrix representations of life insurance payments”.

 “The work introduces a new and very general approach to calculating the reserves of a life insurance policy.
 With the help of matrix methods, the authors succeed in establishing a framework in which numerous situations that arise in the evaluation, reserving and management of health, pension and life insurance products can be taken into account.
 The method can be implemented efficiently and allows additional new interpretations of the reserve components,” said the jury.